scala/scala3/docs/_docs/reference/other-new-features/safe-initialization.md

 ## Principles

-To achieve the goals, we uphold following fundamental principles:
+To achieve the goals, we uphold the following fundamental principles:
 _stackability_, _monotonicity_, _scopability_ and _authority_.

 Stackability means that all fields of a class are initialized at the end of the